redis/redis-doc/topics/replication.md

 for example because of latency concerns due to very slow disks, instances should be configured to **avoid restarting automatically** after a reboot.

-To better understand why masters with persistence turned off configured to auto restart are dangerous, check the following failure mode where data is wiped from the master and all its slaves:
+To better understand why masters with persistence turned off and configured to auto restart are dangerous, check the following failure mode where data is wiped from the master and all its slaves:

-1. We have a setup with node A acting as master, with persistence turned down, and nodes B and C replicating from node A.
+1. We have a setup with node A acting as the master, with persistence turned off, and nodes B and C replicating from node A.
-2. Node A crashes, however it has some auto-restart system, that restarts the process.
-However since persistence is turned off, the node restarts with an empty data set.
+2. Node A crashes, and it has an auto-restart system that restarts the process.
+Since persistence is turned off, the node restarts with an empty data set.
-3. Nodes B and C will replicate from node A, which is empty, so they'll effectively destroy their copy of the data.
+3. Nodes B and C will replicate from node A, which is empty, and so they'll effectively destroy their copy of the data.

-When Redis Sentinel is used for high availability, also turning off persistence on the master, together with auto restart of the process, is dangerous.
-For example the master can restart fast enough for Sentinel to don't detect a failure, so that the failure mode described above happens.
+When Redis Sentinel is used for high availability, turning off persistence on the master together with auto restart of the process is dangerous.
+For example, the master can restart fast enough for Sentinel not to detect a failure, and so the failure mode described above happens.

-Every time data safety is important, and replication is used with master configured without persistence, auto restart of instances should be disabled.
+When data safety is important and replication is used with the master not configured with persistence, auto-restart of instances should be disabled.

 How Redis replication works
 ---

-Every Redis master has a replication ID: it is a large pseudo random string that marks a given story of the dataset.
-Each master also takes an offset that increments for every byte of replication stream that it is produced to be sent to slaves, in order to update the state of the slaves with the new changes modifying the dataset.
+Every Redis master has a replication ID, which a large pseudo random string that marks a given hisstory of the dataset.
+Each master also takes an offset that increments for every byte of replication stream that is produced and sent to slaves, in order to update the state of the slaves with new changes modifying the dataset.
 The replication offset is incremented even if no slave is actually connected, so basically every given pair of:

     Replication ID, offset

-Identifies an exact version of the dataset of a master.
+identifies an exact version of the dataset of a master.

-When slaves connects to masters, they use the `PSYNC` command in order to send their old master replication ID and the offsets they processed so far.
+When slaves connects to masters, they use the `PSYNC` command to send the old master replication ID and the offsets they've processed so far.
 This way the master can send just the incremental part needed.
-However if there is not enough *backlog* in the master buffers, or if the slave is referring to an history (replication ID) which is no longer known, than a full resynchronization
+However, if there is not enough *backlog* in the master buffers, or if the slave is referring to a history (replication ID) which is no longer known, then a full resynchronization
-happens: in this case the slave will get a full copy of the dataset, from scratch.
+happens: the slave will get a full copy of the dataset from scratch.

 This is how a full synchronization works in more details:

-The master starts a background saving process in order to produce an RDB file.
-At the same time it starts to buffer all new write commands received from the clients.
-When the background saving is complete, the master transfers the database file to the slave, which saves it on disk, and then loads it into memory.
+The master starts a background saving process in order to produce an RDB file, and simultaneously buffers all new write commands received from the clients.
+When the background saving is complete, the master transfers the database file to the slave, which then saves it on disk and loads it into memory.
 The master will then send all buffered commands to the slave.
 This is done as a stream of commands and is in the same format of the Redis protocol itself.

 You can try it yourself via telnet.
 Connect to the Redis port while the server is doing some work and issue the `SYNC` command.
 You'll see a bulk transfer and then every command received by the master will be re-issued in the telnet session.
-Actually `SYNC` is an old protocol no longer used by newer Redis instances, but is still there for backward compatibility: it does not allow partial resynchronizations, so now `PSYNC` is used instead.
+While `SYNC` is actually an old protocol no longer used by newer Redis instances, it's still retained for backward compatibility. `SYNC` does not allow partial resynchronizations, so now `PSYNC` is used instead.

-As already said, slaves are able to automatically reconnect when the master-slave link goes down for some reason.
-If the master receives multiple concurrent slave synchronization requests, it performs a single background save in order to serve all of them.
+As already said, slaves can automatically reconnect when the master-slave link goes down for some reason.
+If the master receives multiple concurrent slave synchronization requests, it performs a single background save to serve all of them.

 Replication ID explained
 ---

 In the previous section we said that if two instances have the same replication ID and replication offset, they have exactly the same data.
-However it is useful to understand what exctly is the replication ID, and why instances have actually two replication IDs the main ID and the secondary ID.
+However, it is useful to understand what exactly is the replication ID, and why each instance has actually two replication IDs: the main ID and the secondary ID.

 A replication ID basically marks a given *history* of the data set.
-Every time an instance restarts from scratch as a master, or a slave is promoted to master, a new replication ID is generated for this instance.
+Every time an instance restarts from scratch as a master, or when a slave is promoted to master, a new replication ID is generated for this instance.
 The slaves connected to a master will inherit its replication ID after the handshake.
 So two instances with the same ID are related by the fact that they hold the same data, but